MicrosoftDocs/dynamics365smb-docs/financials/marketing-integrate-dynamicscrm.md

 ### Setting up the user account for synchronization
 The integration relies on a shared user account.
 So in your Office 365 subscription, you must create a dedicated user that will be used for synchronization between the two services.
 This account must already be a valid user in Dynamics 365 for Sales, but you do not have to assign security roles to the account because the setup guide will do that for you.
 You must specify this user account one or more times in the setup guide, depending how much synchronization you want to enable.
 For more information, see [Create users and assign Microsoft Dynamics 365 (online) security roles](https://technet.microsoft.com/library/jj191623.aspx) on techNet.

 If you choose to enable *item availability*, the integration user account must have a web services access key.
-This is a two-step thing in the [!INCLUDE[d365fin](includes/d365fin_md.md)] page for that user account, you must choose the **Change Web Service Key** button; and in the CRM connection setup guide, you must specify that user as the OData web service user.
+This is a two-step thing in the [!INCLUDE[d365fin](includes/d365fin_md.md)] page for that user account, you must choose the **Change Web Service Key** button; and in the Dynamics 365 Connection setup guide, you must specify that user as the OData web service user.

 If you choose to enable *sales order integration*, you must specify a user that can handle this synchronization - the integration user or another user account.